Buhari congratulates Enabulele, president-elect world medical association

 He expressed the hope that the past President of the Nigerian Medical Association (NMA) and current President of Commonwealth Medical Association (CMA), would bring his wealth of experience in the medical field and impressive leadership skills to his new position.

-The president wished Enabulele, a Chief Consultant Family Physician, every success in the new assignment, assuring him of the Federal Government’s unflinching support
+The president wished Enabulele, a Chief Consultant Family Physician, every success in the new assignment, assuring him of the Federal Government’s unflinching support.
+(NAN)